jeffrom/tulpa/README.md

 `tulpa` is language agnostic - it can be configured to work with anything: Go, Rust, Ruby, Python, scripts, and arbitrary commands.

-tulpa is a fork of [tychus](https://github.com/devlocker/tychus).
+tulpa is a fork of [tychus](https://github.com/devlocker/tychus). tulpa adds some output formatting, debounce, and other bells and whistles.
 Thanks to [@PatKoperwas](https://github.com/PatKoperwas) for the great work!

 ## Installation